digi-ron/digi-ron/README.md

 # Ronnie's Github

-Hi there, if you've made it to this page, welcome to my github page, containing just a small collection of things I worked on over the years.
+Hi there, if you've made here by accident or on purpose, welcome to my GitHub page, a quiet place containing just a small collection of things I worked on over the years.
 I've added some info below if you'd like to know what stuff I work on or where else on the wide interwebs you can find me:

 ## Favoured Tech
 generally I try to tie my own 'curiosity' projects in with the same technology I have used in previous jobs, therefore a lot of the repos in here contain one of: